 - Research Associate

 Dr. María-Auxiliadora Cordero is an archaeologist whose main focus is the growth of complex societies in the northern Andes.
-Her developing interests include the diffusion of the sweet potato from South America to the Pacific Islands, functional and chemical analysis of funerary pottery from the Equatorial highlands, and conceptions of “beauty” and ethnic pageants in Ecuador.
+Her developing interests include the search for early Paleo Indian sites in northern highland Ecuador, where volcanism has impacted their visibility; the diffusion of the sweet potato from South America to the Pacific Islands; functional and chemical analysis of funerary pottery from the Equatorial highlands; and conceptions of “beauty” and ethnic pageants in Ecuador.
 She has conducted both archaeological and sociocultural research in coastal and highland Ecuador.

 CHIEFDOMS OF THE NORTHERN ANDES